Policy Section: Employment

 Newly hired individuals should contact HR as soon as appropriate for assistance with travel arrangements, including hotel, rental car, etc., for themselves and their family.
 Individuals hired by the Princeton Plasma Physics Laboratory may call the PPPL HR office at (609) 243-2000.

 Siracusa Moving and Storage Company, phone no. (800) 222-1399, coordinates most but not all University moves and bills the University directly for costs associated with moving household items covered by this policy.
-Typically, there is no cash outlay to or by employees.
+Typically, there is no cash outlay to or by employees, but this expense is considered taxable income and reportable on the individuals’ W-2 form.

 Employees moved by Siracusa are automatically covered for up to $50,000 of insurance.
 Those who need to move additional items not covered by this policy or want additional insurance coverage are responsible for paying those related expenses.